 The scope of the network slicing work task includes:

-1. Study the overall design and functionalities of the 6G network slicing, which may include existing 5G and new 6G functionality.
+1. Study the overall design and functionalities of the 6G network slicing.
 The overall network slicing design will also consider:

 a.
-Identify and address any areas of possible improvement and simplification ;
+Identify and address any areas of possible improvement and simplification for slice management and slicing-related control plane signalling between UE and network.
+Study how to make network slicing more agnostic to UE behaviour;

 b.
-Identify and address improvements of the application traffic mapping to network slice(s).
+Identify and address improvements of the application traffic mapping to network slice(s) without impacting user privacy.

-NOTE: It will be studied which of the 5G functionality and potential new 6G functionality are mandatory to support in the UE and in the network.
+NOTE: It will be studied which of the 5G slicing functionalities are essential, i.e. mandatory to be supported in the UE and/or in the network.

 2. Study impacts, if any, of the 6G network slicing on the interworking and migration.